All Products

 Cross-account restore

-The backup vault of the management account stores the backup data of that account and the accounts to be backed up.
-You can restore data from any historical backup point in the backup vault to the management account or any account to be backed up as needed.
-The following example shows how to restore data to an account to be backed up:
+The backup vault of the management account stores the backup data of the management account and the accounts to be backed up.
+You can restore data from any historical backup point in the backup vault to the management account or any account to be backed up.
+This section describes how to restore data to an account to be backed up.

 1. Switch to the destination account to which you want to restore the backup data.

 2. Create a restore job.
-The steps to create a restore job are the same as the restore steps for each data source.
+The procedure to create a restore job is the same as that for each data source.

 image.png